 On the other side, for larger organizations seeking full control over their operations, establishing an entity would be a better and long-term solution.
 Despite having higher initial, running, and closing costs, it turns out to be a better way of expansion in India.
 It becomes a complex decision when permanence and higher financial commitments are indulged.

 The blog concludes that both options are the best and the right choice depends on the aims and objectives of your organization.
 For many EOR is a preferable model due to its flexible and low-risk characteristics.
-While the companies who prefer overall control and scalability for the long term would prefer entity.
+While the companies who prefer overall control and scalability for the long term would prefer entity; however, for most of the organizations, entity is not the best suited option, as it adds on a lot more compliance and monitory burden.
+Thus, it is quite ideal to opt for an EOR solution if you do not plan to sell in that country.